Skip to main content

 PlayZone follows a consistent editorial process for every game and article we publish.
 This process exists to ensure that every piece of content on the site is genuinely useful to readers and players, not just keyword-stuffed filler designed to game search rankings.

-- Initial screening.
-We look for games that meet our content criteria: family-friendly, non-violent, no gambling mechanics, no unnecessary permissions required.
+1. Concept screening.
+A game idea must meet our content criteria before any code is written: family-friendly, non-violent, no gambling mechanics, no unnecessary permissions required.

 How We Write Guides